c3lang/c3-web/docs/faq/allfeatures.md

 ### Added

-1. `@if(cond)` to conditionally include a struct/union field, a user-defined type, etc.
+1. `@feat(FLAG)` to conditionally include a struct/union field, a user-defined type, function, or global based on the compiler's feature flags.
+2. `@if(cond)` inside a generic module, to conditionally include a member of the generic based on the generic parameters.
-2. Compile time variables with `$` prefix, e.g. `$foo`.
+3. Compile time variables with `$` prefix, e.g. `$foo`.
-3. `$if...$else...$endif` and `$switch...$endswitch` inside of functions to conditionally include code.
+4. `$if...$else...$endif` and `$switch...$endswitch` inside of functions to conditionally include code.
-4. `$for` and `$foreach` to loop over compile time variables and data.
+5. `$for` and `$foreach` to loop over compile time variables and data.
-5. `$Typeof` determines an expression type without evaluating it.
+6. `$Typeof` determines an expression type without evaluating it.
-6. Type properties may be accessed at compile time.
+7. Type properties may be accessed at compile time.
-7. `$defined` returns true if the expression (variable, function, type, etc) passed to it would compile.
+8. `$defined` returns true if the expression (variable, function, type, etc) passed to it would compile.
 The expression passed to `$defined` is not actually executed though and thus does not have side effects.
-8. `$error` emits an error if encountered.
+9. `$error` emits an error if encountered.
-9. `$embed` includes a file as binary data.
+10. `$embed` includes a file as binary data.
-10. `$include` includes a file as text.
+11. `$include` includes a file as text.
-11. `$exec` includes the output of a program as code.
+12. `$exec` includes the output of a program as code.
-12. `$expand` takes a compile time string and turns it code.
+13. `$expand` takes a compile time string and turns it code.
-13. `$eval` takes a string and turns it into an identifier.
+14. `$eval` takes a string and turns it into an identifier.
-14. Compile time constant values are always compile time folded for arithmetic operations and casts.
+15. Compile time constant values are always compile time folded for arithmetic operations and casts.
-15. `$$FUNCTION` returns the current function as an identifier, as if its name had been written in place of `$$FUNCTION`.
+16. `$$FUNCTION` returns the current function as an identifier, as if its name had been written in place of `$$FUNCTION`.

 ### Changed